mogiioin/hls-m3u8/README.md

 Versions 1-7 are described in [IETF RFC8216][rfc8216], but the protocol has continued to evolve with new features and versions in a series of [Internet Drafts rfc8216bis][rfc8216bis].
-The current version (Jan 3 2025) is [rfc8216bis-16][rfc8216bis].

 One of the major libraries in Go for parsing and generating HLS playlists, aka m3u8 files, has been the Github project [grafov/m3u8][grafov].
 However, the majority of that code was written up to version 5, It was finally archived in Dec.
 2024.

-The goal of this library, `hls-m3u8`,  is to provide an up-to-date replacement and improvement of  the [m3u8][grafov] library.
+The goal of this library, `hls-m3u8`,  is to provide an up-to-date replacement and improvement of the [grafov/m3u8][grafov] library.
 The aim is to follow the HLS specification as it evolves and add all new elements and do other updates in order that all m3u8 documents (from version 3 and forward) can be parsed and generated.
+There is typically a new draft every 6 months.
+The current version (Sep 11 2025) is [rfc8216bis-18][rfc8216bis].
+Its specification should be supported by this repo, but all parameter values are not validated.

+The HLS protocol has different versions, and there are rules for what minimal version to signal depending on features being used.
+That mechanism is implemented in the `CalcMinVersion()` method of the `Playlist` interface.

 ## Structure and design of the code